stephaniemagdic/doth_translate/README.md

 ## Future Features
 + A user will be able to interpret a saved quote.
-+ I plan to add PropTypes and a data cleaning function.
++ I plan to add PropTypes and a data cleaning function: I would like to filter thorugh my definition data and if a defintion is not found for a word, I would like to instead return null so that my component can read that prop.
+I would also like to provide multiple defintions per word if that word has more than one meaning.
++ I would like to further break down my components to handle a single responsibility.
+As functionality was added in a short amount of time, some components are larger than I would like.
++ I would like to test my non-MVP user flows.
++ I would like to make this responsive to an ipad as well since many schools use ipads as opposed to laptops especially in grade 5.

 ### Wins and Challenges
 + Wins:
-  - I was able to add a lot more functionality in a week than I had originally thought possible.
+  - I was able to complete a lot more functionality in a week than I had originally thought possible.
+  - I was able to conceptualize, plan, wireframe and test, and build the application in under 7 days, while building other applications requiring for the final assessment.
+  - I was able to hit two API endpoints to provide quotes and context clues to make this application more student user friendly.
   - I was able to use a new npm package, react tooltip that allowed for a user friendly way to see context clues to help with interpretations.
 + Challenges:
   - The dictionary API I was originally using ran into an authentication error midway through the project.
 I had to find another API, subscribe and update my logic in my fetch requests.
-  - Github has its own 404 page which seems to be interfering with my route set up intitally, so my error page does't show up.
+  - Github has its own 404 page which seems to be interfering with my route set up intitally, so the error page I created does't show up on Github Pages.
 I ended up creating a workaround file on the gh pages branch to mimic my own set up, but will be looking into this further.
+I would like to deploy this application with another deployment tool.